Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Introduction

+Once a Hecke subgroup $G$ has been associated to the \emph{dessin} in question, further results follow.
+For example, one can quotient the upper half plane by $G$ to construct the surface $\mathcal{H}/G$.
+From this, one can construct a Belyi map (in a manner detailed in the main body of this paper), i.e.~a holomorphic map to $\mathbb{P}^1$ \emph{ramified} at only $\left\{ 0, 1, \infty \right\}$.
+To each Belyi map there corresponds a unique \emph{dessin}; precisely the \emph{dessin} with which we began!
+Hence, this chain of connections compactifies to a circle.

+Returning now to the Archimedean solids, we see that, interpreting these as \emph{dessins}, we should be able to explore the above circle of connections via explicit computations.
+Indeed, the Belyi maps associated to these \emph{dessins} have already been computed in \cite{Zvon}; therefore, our task is to complete the circle by computing representatives of the conjugacy classes of Hecke subgroups associated to these objects.
+Not only will this provide an illustration of this aspect of the mathematical theory underlying \emph{dessins}, but it will also provide a useful resource for further research in this area.
+Indeed, given that some \emph{dessins} for the Archimedean solids have have already arisen in areas of mathematical physics (see for example \cite{YMR,1,HR2015}), it is not unreasonable to expect that such \emph{dessins} will continue to manifest themselves in future research.

 The structure of this paper is as follows.
-First, in section 2 we present some technical details regarding Hecke groups and dessins d'enfants.
-We show that it is possible to interpret each clean dessin as the Schreier coset graph for a conjugacy class of subgroups of a certain Hecke group, or free product of Hecke groups.
-We then show that the Belyi map associated to the particular clean dessin in question is the map from the generalisation of the \textbf{modular curve} associated to each conjugacy class of subgroups of a Hecke group in question to $\mathbb{P}^{1}$.
-In section 3, we find the permutations for the conjugacy classes of subgroups of Hecke groups corresponding to every Archimedean solid, and provide explicit generating sets of matrices for representatives of those conjugacy classes of subgroups in the exceptional cases.
-Finally, we remark on the congruence properties of these subgroups.
+In section 2 we present some technical details regarding Hecke groups and \emph{dessins d'enfants}.
+We show that it is possible to interpret each clean \emph{dessin} as the {Schreier coset graph} for a conjugacy class of subgroups of a certain Hecke group, and review the circle of connections mentioned above.
+In section 3, we find the permutation representations for the conjugacy classes of subgroups of Hecke groups corresponding to every Archimedean solid, and provide an algorithm to compute explicit generating sets of matrices for representatives of these conjugacy classes in each case.
+In section 4, we close with some conclusions, returning to the specific applications of this work in various subfields of mathematical physics.